openstack-infra/system-config/doc/source/gerrit.rst

    not currently in progress.
 When it finishes, make sure the entry has not been added back to the crontab.

 #.
-Prepare a yaml file called repos.yaml that has a single dictionary called
+Prepare a yaml file called renames.list that has a single dictionary called
    `repos` with a list of dictionaries each having an old and new entry.
    Optionally also add a `gerrit_groups` dict of the same form::